artie-labs/transfer/README.md

 </div>
 <br/>

-Artie Transfer is a real time data replication solution for databases and data warehouses/data lakes.
+Artie Transfer is a real-time data replication solution for databases and data warehouses/data lakes.

-Typical ETL solutions leverage batched processes or schedulers (DAGs, Airflow), which means the data latency in the downstream data warehouse is often several hours to days old.
-This problem gets exacerbated as data volumes grow (batched processes take increasingly longer to run).
+Typical ETL solutions rely on batched processes or schedulers (i.e. DAGs, Airflow), which means the data in the downstream data warehouse is often several hours to days old.
+This problem is exacerbated as data volumes grow, as batched processes take increasingly longer to run.

 Artie leverages change data capture (CDC) and stream processing to perform data syncs in a more efficient way, which enables sub-minute latency.
-Use Artie Transfer to reduce data latency from several hours to seconds!

 Benefits of Artie Transfer:

-- Sub-minute data latency so you always have access to live production data.
+- Sub-minute data latency: always have access to live production data.
-- Easy to use: just set up a simple configuration file, and you're good to go!
+- Ease of use: just set up a simple configuration file, and you're good to go!
-- Automatic table creation and schema detection.
+-  Automatic table creation and schema detection: Artie infers schemas and automatically merges changes to downstream destinations.
-- Artie has automatic retries and its processing is idempotent.
+-  Reliability: Artie has automatic retries and processing is idempotent.
-- Built to scale: handle anywhere from 1GB to 100+ TB of data.
+-  Scalability: handle anywhere from 1GB to 100+ TB of data.
-- Built-in error reporting along with rich telemetry statistics.
+-  Monitoring: built-in error reporting along with rich telemetry statistics.

-Take a look at the [Getting started](#getting-started) on how to get started with Artie Transfer!
+Take a look at this [guide](#getting-started) to get started!

 ## Architecture
 <div align="center">